baek0318/multiplayer-game/README.md

 # Multiplayer Trophy Game

-A real-time multiplayer turn-based game where players compete to reach the trophy first.
+A real-time multiplayer turn-based game where players compete to reach the trophy first while navigating through obstacles and dynamic paths.
 Built with React, TypeScript, and Firebase.

 ## Game Features

-- 2-7 players can play together in real-time
+- **Multiplayer Support**: 2-7 players can play together in real-time
+- **Dynamic Board Sizes**:
+  - 20x20 (2-4 players)
+  - 30x30 (5-6 players)
-- 40x40 grid board with dynamic path generation
+  - 40x40 (7 players)
-- Turn-based movement system
+- **Turn-based Movement**: Players take turns moving one cell at a time
-- Players start at corners forming an N-gon based on player count
+- **Smart Starting Positions**: Players start at vertices of an N-gon based on player count
-- Trophy in the center of the board
+- **Central Trophy**: The goal is located at the center of the board
-- Paths change after each turn
+- **Dynamic Path System**: Paths regenerate after each turn, creating new routes
+- **Obstacle System**: Three types of obstacles that affect gameplay
-- Real-time synchronization using Firebase
+- **Real-time Synchronization**: Powered by Firebase Realtime Database

 ## Setup